MaxBrillant/image-to-manim/README.md

 POST /process-image
 ```

 Main endpoint that initiates the processing pipeline.
+This endpoint handles the entire workflow:

+1. Uploads the image to Supabase storage
+2. Generates a narrative script using AWS Bedrock (Claude 3.5 Sonnet)
+3. Generates Manim code based on the narrative
+4. Stores all assets in Supabase
+5. Automatically queues the video rendering job on Modal

 **Request:**